 It’s Frugal Friday!
 The time when we take a few moments to focus on tips and hints for frugal living.

 So how much should you have in your emergency fund?
 It depends on what your budget looks like, how much wiggle room you have each month, and how much you could realistically absorb within that monthly budget without causing you to miss an important bill.
-Financial coach Dave Ramsey recommends setting aside an emergency fund of $1000 before paying down other debt, and this is a good target for most people.
+Financial guru Dave Ramsey recommends setting aside an emergency fund of $1000 before paying down other debt, and this is a good target for most people.
 It’s enough to offset many emergencies that could come your way, and is a good safety net for unforseen needs so you can have some peace of mind as you direct other income toward your financial goals.

 If you have a high-deductible insurance plan or other possible reason to think you might need more set aside, you can adjust to meet your needs.
 Ramsey also recommends that once any high-interest debt is paid off, you set aside 3-6 months’ worth of income as your “fully-funded” emergency fund so you’ll be ready for anything life may throw at you.

 $1000 can seem like an unreachable target when you’re already pinching pennies.
 How can you make that happen?
 Here are a couple ideas: